mstksg/inCode/copy/entries/hamilton-1.md

 [hamilton]: http://hackage.haskell.org/package/hamilton
 [ad]: http://hackage.haskell.org/package/ad

-This post will be a bit heavy in some mathematics and Haskell concepts, so I'm just going to clarify the expected audience/prerequisites for making the most out of this post:
+This post will be a bit heavy in some mathematics and Haskell concepts.
+The expected audience is intermediate Haskell programmers, and no previous knowledge of dependent types is expected.

-1. Working intermediate Haskell knowledge.
-No knowledge of dependent types is assumed or required.
+The mathematics and physics are "extra" flavor text and could potentially be skipped, but you'll get the most out of this article if you have basic familiarity with:

-2. A familiarity with concepts of multivariable calculus (like partial and total derivatives).
+1. Basic concepts of multivariable calculus (like partial and total derivatives).
-3. Familiarity with concepts of linear algebra (like dot products, matrix multiplication, and matrix inverses)
+2. Concepts of linear algebra (like dot products, matrix multiplication, and matrix inverses)

-4. No knowledge of physics should be required, but a basic familiarity with first-year physics concepts would help your appreciation of this post!
+No physics knowledge is assumed, but knowing a little bit of first semester physics would help you gain a bit more of an appreciation for the end result!